Last Updated on: July 25th, 2017

 What is really awesome is that one of these people, Dave Chesson, chose me as his editor.
 What’s even more awesome is that Dave ended up recommending me to another person!

 He also included me in his huge list of editors!

 As you can see, eventually, word gets around.

 As a result of these recommendations, I ended up with two new editing projects, which proves that testimonials are powerful and can definitely lead to more sales/clients/customers. 🙂 They did in my case!

 Testimonials and Referrals

 Offering an incentive to others can help you increase your sales.
-This is the basis of affiliate marketing, and is used worldwide.
+This is the basis of affiliate marketing and is used worldwide.
 Practically every blogger I know earns money through referrals made to others!
-I even have an a few affiliate links of my own.
+I even have a few affiliate links of my own.
 By promoting others’ products, both parties make money, which is better than each party earning nothing at all!

 (Yeah, I’ve come a long way since buying my laptop in January of 2013!) 😉

 To grow my editing business, I gave away free editing each month for about four months.
 I set up a page that explained how people could win.
 I linked to that page at the beginning and end of every blog post I wrote.
 (I have since removed all those links, as the offer no longer stands!).

 I don’t give away services for free anymore.
 I’m an established business, and I know what my time is now worth.
 However, I still keep my rates competitive and fair.
 Because I’m now more business-oriented, my income is steadily increasing each month. 🙂